EN DE

 The first stage of ion exchange chromatography is equilibration with an appropriate buffer, the pH level of which affects the protein’s net charge.
 At a certain pH value, all charged molecules in solution carry a net charge close to zero.
 This is defined as their isoelectric point (pI).
 Generally speaking:

 Ion exchange chromatography exploits this property to separate distinct biomolecules using a buffer to maintain a constant pH (thus constant net charge) and an ion exchanger with either a positively- or negatively-charged stationary matrix.
-For example: A cationic column is used to separate target proteins with a negative net charge.
-Vice versa with an anionic column positively-charged biomolecules are purified.
+For target molecules with a positive total charge, for example, a cation exchanger is used.
+Vice versa, an anion exchanger is used for target molecules with a negative total charge.

 The next key parameter is the ionic strength, or salt gradient that is used to create the right separation conditions.
 Initial binding takes place under low ionic strength conditions and hence low salt concentrations.
 The elute proteins from the column one must increase the salt concentration gradually.
 The first proteins to elute from the column have the weakest binding, while more strongly bound proteins require higher salt concentration before eluting.
 Precise gradient formation is subsequently essential for successful separation of proteins via either anion or cation exchange chromatography.